 Any student who drives a car or other motorized vehicle on any campus, day or night, must have liability insurance and must secure and display a parking decal.
 If more than one vehicle is driven on campus regularly, each vehicle should have its own decal.
-Parking decals are free and will be issued to students registered at Southern Union.
+Parking decals are \$10.00 and are distributed in the business office.
 All student parking permits expire at the end of summer term each year.